 QUICK ANSWER

-To get a Florida real estate sales associate license, you must be at least 18, have a high school diploma or GED, have a U.S. Social Security number, complete a 63-hour FREC-approved pre-license course, submit the DBPR application and electronic fingerprints, pass the Pearson VUE sales associate exam, and activate your license under a sponsoring broker.
-Most candidates should budget about $400 to $1,200 for the license path before first-year business costs.
+To become a real estate agent or REALTOR in Florida, get the Florida sales associate license first, then join a REALTOR association after activating with a broker.
+The license itself requires that you be at least 18, have a high school diploma or GED, have a U.S. Social Security number, complete a 63-hour FREC-approved pre-license course (active Florida Bar members and holders of a four-year or higher real estate degree are exempt from the course but still take the exam), submit the DBPR application and electronic fingerprints, pass the Pearson VUE sales associate exam, and activate your license under a sponsoring broker.
+REALTOR is a membership term for licensees who join the National Association of REALTORS through a local or state board, not a separate license.
+Budget about $400 to $1,200 for the license path before first-year business costs, and plan 10 to 20 weeks from course enrollment to active license.

 The Florida real estate licensing process is not complicated, but the order matters.
 Many candidates finish the 63-hour course, then start the DBPR application, then wait for fingerprints, then schedule the exam, then begin looking for a broker.
 That stacks waiting time on top of waiting time.